Depression and your relationship

 Get to know your depression

 If you are depressed it’s likely that your perception of reality can become distorted.
 You may notice that your reactions to everyday situations can become erratic, and your feelings more intense.
 For example, if you are feeling low and vulnerable, you may become very critical of your partner, or feel that you are being criticised by your partner.
 You may also find that you become very needy and seek constant positive affirmation and assurance from your partner.
 When you are depressed it may not be easy to command control over your reactions in the moment.
-Getting to know how your depression impacts you and your relationship can help you to separate the real you from the depressed you, so that you don’t end up becoming critical if you acted in a way which you wouldn’t have ordinarily if you were not suffering with depression.
+Getting to know how your depression impacts you and your relationship can help you to separate the real you from the depressed you so that you don’t end up becoming critical if you acted in a way which you wouldn’t have ordinarily if you were not suffering from depression.
 Take 5 minutes at the end of your day to reflect on your interactions, making a brief note of what was an authentic reaction versus what you feel was your depression responding.

 Share the knowledge

-In today’s fast paced world it’s unlikely that you will have the time or even the desire to have in-depth discussions with your partner about your depression.
+In today’s fast-paced world it’s unlikely that you will have the time or even the desire to have in-depth discussions with your partner about your depression.
 However, it is helpful to let your partner in on how you feel your depression impacts on your relationship.
 Explain to your partner that sometimes you don’t want to communicate, sometimes you overreact and sometimes you want to curl up and be by yourself when you are feeling depressed.
-Giving your partner the inside track upfront can help them to understand and empathise with you when you are depressed, and may prevent your partner from feeling rejected.
+Giving your partner the inside track upfront can help them to understand and empathise with you when you are depressed and may prevent your partner from feeling rejected.

 Those closest to you will want you to recover from depression.
 It can become tempting for your partner to work hard to “fix” you, which can end up with them feeling helpless and resentful if you are not recovering at a rate they would like, and it can also further fuel your depression if you end up feeling that you have failed your partner if your recovery isn’t immediate.
 To avoid falling into this trap let your partner that you are not placing any expectation on them to solve your depression.
 Instead, empower your partner by collaborating to find the most appropriate way for them to support you when depression is taking its toll without any pressure to provide you with a solution.
 Encourage your partner to read books and access information online.
 If you are seeing a therapist ask for recommendations for support groups or suggest your partner speaks to a therapist so they have a space to share what they are experiencing as a partner of someone battling depression.